PickNikRobotics/moveit_pro_training_ws/doc/03_configuration_packages.md

     path: "config/moveit/ur5e_servo.yaml"
   kinematics:
     package: "ur_gazebo_config"
-    path: "config/moveit/pick_ik_kinematics.yaml"
+    path: "config/moveit/trac_ik_kinematics.yaml"
 ```

-This updates the Gazebo configuration package to use the `pick_ik` inverse kinematics plugin instead of the default one defined in the parent configuration package.
+This updates the Gazebo configuration package to use the `trac_ik` inverse kinematics plugin instead of the default one defined in the parent configuration package.

 ### Adding a Custom ROS Node Service to a Launch Configuration